Welcome to Mini Rugby at Amersham & Chiltern Rugby Football Club

 What we expect from you

 Mini rugby is a sport that is only possible through the interest and commitment of the children and their parents.
-In fact we expect parents to get involved if only to keep warm on winter’s mornings!
 We are not a crèche - in fact, a responsible adult should be present at the club during training.
-Sessions run from 10am until noon on Sundays a prompt start allows everyone to get full value from the session – please help the coaches by arriving on time.
+Sessions run from 10am until 11:30am on Sundays; a prompt start allows everyone to get full value from the session so please help the coaches by arriving on time.
 You should tell us of particular allergies, medicines or health concerns of your children.
-If they are not well on a particular Sunday please don’t bring them!

 Kit and protective equipment

 A full range of kit in club colours is available at the Club.
 A Second hand kit sale will take place in September so that you can either dispose of unwanted items or acquire needed kit at reduced cost.
 Your age group Lead Coach will advise on equipment but parents are ultimately responsible.
 Use of a properly fitting mouth guard is strongly advisable even before contact rugby starts at U9, at which point it is required.
-Trainers are fine at the start of the season but a proper pair of boots will probably make sense once the ground becomes softer.
-Studs must carry the British standard kite mark.
 Other protective clothing should carry the International Rugby Board (IRB) approval.
-Please make sure that your child has warm and waterproof clothing preferably in ‘layers’.
-On cold mornings a woolly hat and gloves are a good idea.
+Please make sure that your child has warm and waterproof clothing preferably in ‘layers’ (please note that clothing with zips or cords should not be worn for contact sessions).
+On cold mornings a woolly hat and gloves (which allow the player to handle the ball) are a good idea.
 We always stop for a refreshment break.
-You should ensure that your child brings a drink and a small snack.
-Our experience is that non-fizzy drinks are much more effective for re-hydration.
+You should ensure that your child brings at least a drink, and a small snack if they desire.

 Safety and Child Protection

 We have a keen focus on safety encompassing appropriate warm up routines, the use of protective clothing, provision of first aid and the use of exercises appropriate to the age and physical development of the children.
 The Club takes its responsibilities in this area very seriously and has appointed three Child Welfare Officers to ensure that we take a proactive approach including appropriate background checks.
-As long as you register your child each Sunday morning with your Age Group Organiser, your child is covered by our insurance policy which has been organised through the RFU.
+As long as you register your child each Sunday morning with your Age Group Organiser or the Lead Coach, your child is covered by our insurance policy which has been organised through the RFU.

 I hope you and your children have an enjoyable season at Amersham & Chiltern RFC.